 Events for Flurry Analytics¶

-Custom Events are Flurry’s way of tracking specific in-app actions your users take.
+Custom Events in Flurry are a way of tracking specific in-app actions your users take.
 Examples include playing a song, taking a photo, completing a level, and so on.
-This page will walk through how to interpret the Event data for your application.
+This page walks through how to interpret the Event data for your application.

 Note: For developers looking to test that they have tagged Events properly, please review the Event Logs section below.
 This is the first place that Event data populates in the Flurry portal, typically within a few seconds.